 - Once you join, you can switch to another participating Silver&Fit fitness center once a month and your change will be effective the first of the following month (you may need to complete a new membership agreement at the fitness center). - If you would like to work out at home, you can select one Home Fitness kit per calendar year.
 There are many Home Fitness Kits to choose from including Wearable Fitness Tracker, Pilates, Strength, Swim, and Yoga Kit options.
-Kits are subject to change and once selected cannot be exchanged. - To pick your kit, please visit kp.org/SilverandFit or call Silver&Fit customer service. - Access to Silver&Fit online services at kp.org/SilverandFit that provides digital workout videos, the Get Started program, Healthy Aging educational materials, newsletters, online classes, and other helpful features.
+Kits are subject to change and once selected cannot be exchanged. - To pick your kit, please visit kp.org/SilverandFit or call Silver&Fit customer service. - Access to Silver&Fit online services at kp.org/SilverandFit that provide digitalon-demand workout videos, Workout Plans, the Get Started program, Healthy Aging educational materials, newsletters, online classesWell-Being Club, a newsletter, and other helpful features.
+The Well-Being Club enhanced feature of the Silver&Fit website allows members the opportunity to view customized resources as well as attend live-streaming classes and events.